ITIL Change Management

 ITIL Change Management is an IT Service Management (ITSM) methodology that helps organizations effectively manage changes to IT services, processes and systems and improve service quality for users and supporters.

-The process is designed to ensure that standardized methods and procedures (ITIL Change Management) for implementing change are established and effectively implemented.
+The process is intended to ensure that standardized methods and procedures (hence ITIL Change Management) for implementing changes are established and effectively implemented.
 In this way, the process prevents unnecessary disruptions and acts as assistance in the case of failures.
 The goal here is to reduce external and internal risks triggered by change.

 The implementation of change management according to ITIL subsequently increases the effectiveness and profitability of your own company.